Simplify Christmas and Enjoy More

 Minimal Christmas decorations

-I might throw a Christmas blanket over the back of the couch and put up the tree and that’s about it.
+Usually, I might throw a Christmas blanket over the back of the couch and put up the tree and that’s about it.
 It’s what works for me to simplify Christmas.
 If you love that part, go ahead and go all out.
-If you hate putting up the tree, don’t.
+But, if you hate putting up the tree, don’t.
 But a little one-foot pre-decorated tree or don’t have a tree.
 It’s all good.

 Enlist help from your family